entigolabs/infralib-lab/quickstart/2/readme.txt

 ![agent_bootstrap.png](agent_bootstrap.png)

-The Infralib Agent log can be observed from the **"agent-run"** pipeline by using the "View details" of the "AgentRun" stage.
+The Infralib Agent log can be observed from the **"agent-run"** pipeline by clicking the "AWS CodeBuild" of the "AgentRun" stage.
 Please notice that now the steps are executed in parallel not sequentally, making the Infralib Agent run command faster.

 ![agent_bootstrap_done.png](agent_bootstrap_done.png)